fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/manage-apps-across-m365.md

 ## Unified app management experience

 After Microsoft migrates your tenant to unified app management, changes to settings in Teams admin center and under the **Integrated apps** page in Microsoft 365 admin center are synchronized.
-This synchronization eliminates the need to update settings in two different centers and to manually ensure that the settings in both the admin centers are the same.
+This synchronization eliminates the need to update settings in both admin centers and ensure that the settings in both the admin centers are the same.

 Consider a scenario where you want to disable users from installing and using third-party apps in your organization.
-Here's what you are required to do if your tenant isn't migrated to unified app management:
+Here's what you must do if your tenant isn't migrated to unified app management:

 1. Go to Teams admin center.
 1. Go to **Manage apps** > **Actions** > **Org-wide app settings**.
-1. Turn off **Third-party apps**.
+1. Turn off **Third-party apps** and select **Save**.

 1. Go to Microsoft 365 admin center.
 1. Go to **Integrate apps** > **Available apps**.
-1. Select the gear icon and turn off **Let users access Microsoft apps in your tenant**.
+1. Select the :::image type="icon" source="media/mac-gear-icon.png" border="false"::: icon, turn off **Let users access Microsoft apps in your tenant**, and select **Save**.

-However, with unified app management, you'd only need to perform either the step under Teams admin center or Microsoft 365 admin center.
+However, with unified app management, you'd only need to perform either the steps under Teams admin center or Microsoft 365 admin center.
 If you turn off **Third-party apps** in Teams admin center, the **Let users access Microsoft apps in your tenant** toggle in Microsoft 365 admin center is automatically turned off and vice versa.

 ## Related articles